You've decided to build a metal building, which is an excellent choice.

 They are as follows:

 Utilities: Is your proposed site going to interfere with any existing electrical, gas, or water lines?
-The building department and your general contractor will know who to contact for this information.
+The commercial building department and your general contractor will know who to contact for this information.
 Be sure to call them before you start digging.

 Access: Your construction crew will need a 10 to 12-foot clearance for construction beyond the foundation.
 You also need to consider how accessible your site will be for the metal building delivery truck.
 Make sure there is a road to the site free of debris, overhead wires, and low-hanging trees.
-You will also need ample room to unload and organize your steel frame.
+You will also need ample space to unload and organize your steel frame.

 Paving: What areas around your building are you going to pave?
-Include things like parking lots, sidewalks, and driveways into your plans.
+Include things like parking lots, sidewalks, and driveways into your building plans.
 And remember, everything has to drain away from your building.

 Drainage: How will the water drain?
 Will it drain away from your building?
 Will other buildings or the lay of the land interfere with proper drainage?
 Is your structure going to require special trenching to channel water away from your building?